-This Cashew filled Baklawa is so simple to make.
-Baklawa recipes vary in the type of nuts used and in the presentation of it.
+This cashew-filled baklawa is so simple to make.
+Baklawa recipes vary in the type of nuts used and in their presentation.
 Traditional Baklawa is either in the shape of a cigar, diamond, or square.
-As you all know, I love to also present my food in a modern way and I call it the Rouba Twist so be sure to check out my individually served Pistachio Baklawa Parcels.
+As you all know, I love to present my food in a modern way — the Rouba twist, as I call it — so be sure to check out my individually served Pistachio Baklawa Parcels.

-The quality of the nuts you use matters so taste it for freshness before using.
-What differentiates my Baklawa from the rest, is the perfect balance of sweetness.
-My baklawa is not drenched with sugar syrup.
-Together with the sugar syrup the baklawa is perfectly sweetened giving those the option to add more sugar syrup if they are a sweet tooth.
+The quality of the nuts you use matters, so you should taste them for freshness before using them.
+What differentiates my baklawa recipe from the rest is the perfect balance of sweetness.
+My baklawa is not drenched with sugar syrup but rather perfectly sweetened, giving you the option to add more syrup if you have a sweet tooth.

 - 20 filo pastry sheets (approximately 1 packet of 375 grams)

 - 150 grams ghee + extra for greasing

 - 3 cups of cashew roasted & salted (approximately 400 grams)